jsx-eslint/eslint-plugin-react/docs/rules/jsx-first-prop-new-line.md

 # Configure the position of the first property (react/jsx-first-prop-new-line)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Ensure correct position of the first property.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.
-However, fix does not include indentation.
+Note: The fixer does not include indentation.
 Please rerun lint to correct those errors.

 ## Rule Details